 Re-think Orphanages.
 The Pledge:

-Year Out Group members have stated their support for the following pledge which they will sign formally when they renew their membership for 2019.
+Year Out Group members have stated their support to stop volunteering in orphanages, which they will sign formally when they renew their membership for 2019.

 “Our organisation pledges that if we have not already done so, we will now inform our delivery partners that we will transition away permanently from offering or recommending volunteering roles in residential care settings and orphanages by June 2019.
 We understand that our membership will be suspended and future renewal refused if we fail to adhere to this pledge”.